Embodied Healing: Trauma-Informed Yoga and Meditation for Sexual Assault Survivors

 Yes.
 You can receive 16 non-contact hours from the course.

-I am not a survivor of sexual trauma, yet I have experienced other forms of trauma – can I still take the course?
+I am not a survivor of sexual trauma, however, I have endured other forms of trauma – will I still benefit from this course?

 “I am tuning more and more into what regulating oneself means, and how to move towards it when moving away from it.
 With being centered or not in any given moment, I am learning that I can take action to regulate myself; not just ‘survive’ the moment.”